allisonvilla/indie-game-finder/README.md

 3. Install dependencies - in your terminal, run `npm install`
 4. Create a [Firebase app](https://firebase.google.com/)
 5. In your Firebase app, create a Realtime Database
-6. Within the `/src` folder of the project directory, create `firebaseConfig.js` and initialize your Firebase Realtime Database app within a variable called `firebase` - export this variable
+6. Within the `/src` folder of the project directory, create `firebaseConfig.js` and initialize your Firebase Realtime Database within a variable called `firebase` - export this variable
 7. Obtain an API key from [RAWG Video Games Database API](https://rawg.io/apidocs)
-8. Within the `/src` folder of the project directory, create `api.js` and create a variable to store your API key - export this variable
+8. Within the `/src` folder of the project directory, create `api.js` and create a variable `apiKey` to store your API key as a string value - export this variable
 9. Within your terminal, run `npm start` to run the app on your local server

 ## Dependencies